AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-output-generation.md

 For example, if the *@navtitle* in `<topichead>` has all special characters and you set the `aemsite.pagetitle` property to true, then by default, it uses a separator.
 If you set the `nodename.systemDefinedPageName` property to true, it shows the first child topic’s name.

-### Configure filename sanitization rules for creating topics and publishing AEM Site output {#id2164D0KD0XA}
+### Configure filename sanitization rules for creating topics and publishing output in AEM Sites and other formats {#id2164D0KD0XA}

 As an administrator, you can define a list of valid special characters allowed in filenames, which eventually form the URL of an AEM Site output.
 In earlier releases, users were allowed to define filenames containing special characters such as `@`, `$`, `>`, and more.
 These special characters resulted in encoded URL on generation of AEM Site pages.